 Live data is usually used directly on product pages and can considerably improve your conversion rate.

 This can include anything considered as ‘social proof’: from the number of visitors currently looking at your product, to the number of people who bought this item over the last 24 hours, other similar items people who have looked at this page ended up purchasing, your bestsellers, and much more.

 Below is a great example of how Booking.com uses live data as social proof to optimise conversions on their product pages:

 Booking.com uses live data as social proof to convert customers

 7. Add reviews and testimonials

 We all know how easy it is to compare businesses by price, shipping cost, quality, and customer experience when we shop online.
-Unfortunately, that only makes it harder for companies to stand out, and therefore to retain and convert shoppers like us.
+Unfortunately, that only makes it harder for brands to stand out, and therefore to retain and convert online shoppers.

-Today, 80% of us trust reviews as much as personal recommendations, which means that 80% of all consumers will be looking for third-party validation when comparing different products or services.
+Today, 89% of global consumers check online reviews as part of their online buying journey, and 49% of global consumers consider positive reviews one of their top 3 purchase influences.
+This means that 89% of all consumers will be looking for third-party validation when comparing different products or services.

-That’s why adding customer testimonials or online reviews to your ads or website helps build trust earlier in the funnel, reduces your bounce rate, and converts more visitors whilst creating great experiences for everyone.
+That’s why adding customer testimonials or online reviews to your ads or website can help build trust earlier in the funnel, reduce your bounce rate, and convert more visitors whilst creating better user experiences.

-Indeed, a Trustpilot research found that 82% of consumers in the U.S. & U.K., on average, find ads more trustworthy with the Trustpilot trust mark, even when there are only four stars.
-This is only a modest decrease compared to the original trust mark five star survey, which was 86%, on average.
+Trustpilot data shows that 87% of consumers find ads more trustworthy with the Trustpilot trust mark, even when there are only four stars.

 8. Don’t risk losing customers at checkout